alainfrisch/ocaml_inline_option/README.md

-ocaml_inline_option: expriment with optimized representation of option in OCaml
+ocaml_inline_option: experiment with optimized representation of option in OCaml
 ===============================================================================

 In OCaml, optional values are represented with the `'a option`, which